 - ✓ Identify section headings, paragraphs, lists, quotes, etc. using the appropriate tags instead of relying on formatting commands to distinguish these elements.
-For example, use tags to identify top-level headings rather than simply applying font-size or bold formatting commands [A][U] - ✓ Do not misuse structural elements for formatting effects, such as using to make text bold or to indent a paragraph that is not actually a quotation [U][A] - √ should be the first header on the page and subsequent headers should follow the logical order [A]
+For example, use tags to identify top-level headings rather than simply applying font-size or bold formatting commands [A][U] - ✓ Do not misuse structural elements for formatting effects, such as using to make text bold or < - ✓ should be the first header on the page and subsequent headers should follow the logical order [A]